Appeals Court Lifts Blockade on Dakota Access Pipeline Work

 The tribes are represented by Earthjustice in Seattle.

-Energy Transfer LP, which is involved in the operation of the pipeline, did not immediately return a request for comment on the decision.
+A spokesperson for Energy Transfer, which is involved in the operation of the pipeline, said the company looks forward to the legal process continuing.

 The Army Corps of Engineers also did not immediately return a request for comment on the decision.